Accept Financial Aid

 The Checklist you will see corresponds to this sequence of pages.

-To accept aid, log into your Cardinal Station account and follow these steps:
+To accept aid, log into your Cardinal Students account and follow these steps:

 ♦ Student Self Service